USNS Burlington

-USNS Burlington (T-EPF-10) is the tenth Spearhead-class expeditionary fast transport and operated by the United States Navys Military Sealift Command.
-It is the first ship in naval service named after Burlington, Vermont’s largest city.
+USNS Burlington (T-EPF-10) is the tenth Spearhead-class expeditionary fast transport and operated by the United States Navy's Military Sealift Command.
+It is the first ship in naval service named after Burlington, Vermont's largest city.

 Construction and career

 Burlington was christened on 24 February 2018 by ship's sponsor Marcelle Leahy and launched at Austal USA in Mobile, Alabama on 1 March 2018.
 The U.S. Navy accepted delivery of Burlington on 15 November 2018.